-A bit more detailed: a skull, mandible, humerus, ulna, radius, carpal bones, phalanges, scapula, spine, pelvis, femur, tibia, fibula, tarsal bones, phalanges.
+A bit more detailed: a skull, mandible, humerus, ulna, radius, carpal bones, phalanges, ribs, scapula, spine, pelvis, femur, tibia, fibula, tarsal bones, phalanges.

 Mandible of human is ‘u’ shaped, the pelvis is bigger than animals, has robust upper limbs, nails, walking on the entire foot…